CLIMAAX/HEATWAVES/heat_wave_risk_description.md

 As output of the risk assessment, you obtain information about the overheated areas, overlapping with information on the vulnerable population groups.
 You can also use the vegetation characteristics data to see the influence of the current heat wave events on the vegetation.

-We use the 5x5 risk matrix for the risk assessment, which consists of exposure (most exposed places by heat, land surface temperature data) and vulnerability data (vulnerable population groups, world population data).
+To assess risk, we use a 5x5 risk matrix, which consists of exposure (level of exposure to heat based on land surface temperature data) and vulnerability (vulnerable population groups based on world population data).
 The heat exposure data were divided into 5 groups based on the land surface temperature thresholds (1.
 Very low <20°C, 2.
 Low > 20°C, Medium > 30°C, High > 40°C, Very High > 50°C), these thresholds can be changed and values will depend on the selected area (more information in the risk assessment workflow).
-The vulnerability data were divided into 5 equal interval groups based on the selected area.
+The vulnerability data were divided into 5 equally-spaced intervals based on the selected area.

 ![Heat-wave ilustration](https://github.com/CLIMAAX/HEATWAVES/blob/main/Images/risk_matrix.png?raw=true "Risk matrix example")

 #### Risk assessment datasets and limitations

-In the risk assessment, we use the information on heat islands based on the [Landsat8 satellite imagery](https://rslab.gr/Landsat_LST.html) to represent the **Exposure**.
+In the risk assessment, we use the information on heat islands based on the [Landsat8 satellite imagery](https://rslab.gr/Landsat_LST.html) to represent **exposure**.
 This dataset estimates the land surface temperature with a spatial resolution of 30x30m for the period 2013-2021.
 This dataset is available with a 16-day time step.
 Please note that this is satellite-derived data and some inaccuracy can be caused by missing data on cloudy days.

 **Vulnerability** is represented by the WorldPop dataset on vulnerable population groups (people older than 65 and people younger than 5 years old).
 The spatial resolution of this data is 100x100m.
 We use the data for the year 2020.